Introduction

 }

-The fix is to depend on a contract instead of an implementation:
+The fix is depending on a contract instead of an implementation:

 interface ProductServiceApi {